 The Chattahoochee River system provides drinking water for nearly 4 million Georgians, including 70 percent of the people in metro Atlanta (approximately 450 million gallons per day).
 Water withdrawals are by public or private suppliers and are delivered for domestic, industrial, and commercial use.

 The Chattahoochee River Basin’s forest cover consists chiefly of second-growth hardwoods and planted pine.
 Timber is the leading cash crop in the basin.
-Total farmland in the basin has decreased since the 1970s, however, poultry production has been increasing during that same period.
+Total farmland in the basin has decreased since the 1970s, however, poultry production has been increasing.
 Crops with the largest harvested acreage include peanuts, corn, soybeans and cotton.

-Because of proximity to the largest metropolitan area in the Southeast, the reservoirs, rivers, and streams of the ACF Basin are heavily used for recreation.
-In the Chattahoochee Basin, this includes Lake Lanier — the most highly visited Corps impoundment in the country, a cold-water trout fishery below Buford Dam within a federal park, and West Point Lake, downstream of Atlanta.
+Because of proximity to the largest metropolitan area in the Southeast, the reservoirs, rivers, and streams of the Apalachicola River, Chattahoochee River, and the Flint River Basin, or AFC Basin, are heavily used for recreation.
+In the Chattahoochee Basin, this includes Lake Lanier — the most visited Army Corps of Engineers water impoundment, or man-made lake, in the country; a cold-water trout fishery below Buford Dam within a federal park; and West Point Lake, downstream of Atlanta.